LEVEL 4

 DIPLOMA IN THERAPEUTIC COUNSELLING

-Our next course begins September 2026 (course only runs every 2 years) - application process opens Spring 2026
+Our next course begins September 2026 (course only runs every 2 years) - application process opens 1st February 2026

 This course is Fully Accredited by the National Counselling and Psychotherapy Society (NCPS)